- First, decide if mortgage refinancing is right for you

 When it comes to qualifying for a mortgage refinance, the same general rules apply as when you first bought your home.
 Lenders will look at your credit score, your income and the market value of your home.
 It will also be helpful to research your home’s current value by comparing it with similar homes in your neighborhood.

-Step Two: Shop around for the best deal
+Step 2: Shop around for the best deal

 It’s a good idea to shop around and see what other lenders will offer you.
 For example, one lender may offer you a lower rate while another may be willing to waive some of the closing costs, such as the application fee.
 Different lenders also have different credit score requirements.